alchemissst/pulsex-trading-bot/README.md

 # Quick Start

-- Create pls address and get it's keys
+- Create pls address and get it's private key
-- Insert pls address and private key inside of program
+- Insert pls address and private key inside of the program
 - Transfer some WPLS and PLS to your address
 - Start main.py